The Socialist 13 October 2021 |

 They achieved an increase of £6 a week (on basic wages of just £42), representing a 14.4% rise.
 However, the bosses wrung out concessions from the union on workplace organisation and conditions.

-ASLEF train drivers struck.
+Train drivers in the Aslef union struck.
 Lorry drivers took strike action in the New Year.
-Tories and their press fulminated against the power of this section of the working class, who dared to decide what could be moved as "emergency supplies" and what couldn't.
+Tories and their press fulminated against the power of this section of the working class, who dared to decide what could be moved as 'emergency supplies' and what couldn't.

 The Daily Express ranted about "The Rule of Fear" and called for "excessive union power to be curbed".
 Scandalously, the TUC leaders buckled under the pressure and recommended that 'secondary picketing' of workplaces other than a striker's own, should be discouraged.
 This gave the green light to Tory anti-union laws.
 Lorry drivers eventually settled for £65 for a 40-hour week, amounting to a 21% increase.

-Alan Fisher, then general secretary of NUPE, wrote an article on the front page of Militant entitled "Wipe out poverty wages now".
+Alan Fisher, then general secretary of the National Union of Public Employees (NUPE), wrote an article on the front page of Militant entitled: "Wipe out poverty wages now".

-Following a demonstration of 80,000 in London (on a Monday!), members of the TGWU, NUPE, COHSE and GMWU took action across the country.
+Following a demonstration of 80,000 in London (on a Monday!), members of the TGWU, the General and Municipal Workers Union [now the GMB] NUPE, and the Confederation of Health Service Employees [COHSE - with NUPE two of the founders of Unison] took action across the country.
 It spread like wildfire as workers galvanised around demands that were worth fighting for.

 The press spat out their venom: the London Evening Standard had a headline "Plagued by NUPE's rats"; the Birmingham Evening Mail, "A four-letter word, NUPE".
 But most people believed that low-paid workers deserved a decent wage.